 Teaching magic can make you a better magician.
 I’ll put that out there.

-I’ve been teaching a local from Plymouth some magic.
+I’ve taught a couple of people magic formally.
+A few informally.
 Firstly this is rare.
 Very rare.
 I never teach, show or allude to how magic is made.

 The exception is when someone shows real interest.
 It’s that interest that can make the teacher a better magician.
 How?
 Why?